-The strength of Dice is that those who created it have a completely opposite point of view with respect to the ticketing services we know.
+The strength of Dice is that those who created it have a completely opposite point of view concerning the ticketing services we know.

-The goal is to try to create a platform where tickets are sold but above all where an experience is created, fans connect, new music is discovered and a real community is created.
+The goal is to create a platform where tickets are sold, but above all, where an experience is created, fans connect, new music is discovered, and a real community is created.

-This is Dice’s secret, but where the basis is absolute transparency, respect for the fan in an ethical relationship.
+This is Dice’s secret, but the basis is absolute transparency and respect for the fan in an ethical relationship.

-This is another sore point of the normal traditional ticketing services that we were used to, and which I too was used to until a couple of years ago.
+This is another sore point of the normal traditional ticketing services that we were used to, which I was used to until a couple of years ago.